Interstate 280 (New Jersey): History

+By 1997, the redundant Route 58 designation had been removed from the portion through Newark.

-I-280, like many other highways in New Jersey, once had solar powered emergency callboxes every 1 mi, however, with the advent of cell phones, the usage of these call boxes became extremely limited.
+I-280, like many other highways in New Jersey, once had solar powered emergency call boxes every 1 mi, however, with the advent of cell phones, the usage of these call boxes became extremely limited.
 To save on maintenance costs, NJDOT removed these call boxes in 2005.

+In September 2006, construction began on improvements to exit 12.
+This project, which replaced the ramps with longer and wider ones, was completed in November 2007 at the price of $11 million, and was completed three years ahead of schedule.